 Future: Tandem considers Mobi (previously named t:sport mini-pump a next generation device.
-Submission to FDA is expected late 2021/early 2022 with launch anticipated in Summer, 2022.
 It will be a discreet tubed pump (micropump) with no screen.
 It will contain an AID algorithm that will be controlled from the user’s mobile phone.
 At this point there is no solid timeline for FDA submission or launch of this system.

 Entity: Tidepool, a nonprofit organization

 Product Name: Tidepool Loop (this is not a standalone AID system).
 The goal is to make it interoperable (see Glossary with as many ACE pumps and iCGMs as possible.
 Announced partners to data include Medtronic, Insulet, and Dexcom.

 Description: Tidepool Loop intends to be delivered as an iOS app that is available in the App Store with a prescription.

 FDA status: Tidepool Loop was submitted to FDA as an iAGC and is currently under review.